nbriz/webvr-workshop/intro/README.md

 ## 360 Images

 To create a 360 Image we essentially need to make a giant sphere that wraps around us with an image textured along the inside walls.
 A-Frame provides a special element for doing this called `<a-sky>` using the **src** attribute you can assign an image by specifying a file path to that image.
-Let's download this [panorama of the Milky Way](https://www.reddit.com/r/space/comments/3k4s3p/360degree_panorama_view_of_the_milky_way/) and save it as "space.jpg" into into a new folder within our project called "images."
+Let's download this [panorama of the Milky Way](https://raw.githubusercontent.com/nbriz/webvr-workshop/master/intro/images/space.jpg) and save it as "space.jpg" into into a new folder within our project called "images."
 Because our index page is in the same folder as the images directory our src path will look like this:

 ```html
   <a-sky src="images/space.jpg"></a-sky>
 ```

 You can apply images as textures to shapes by adjusting the material attribute/component like this `material="src: images/earth.jpg"`.
+Try applying this [borg texture](https://raw.githubusercontent.com/nbriz/webvr-workshop/master/intro/images/borg.jpg) to the cube and this [earth texture](https://raw.githubusercontent.com/nbriz/webvr-workshop/master/intro/images/earth.jpg) to the sphere.

 ## The Finished Example